artsy/bearden/docs/README.md

 ## Importing

-Data makes it's way into Bearden when an Importer creates an [`Import` record][import_model] on the [new import page][new_import].
+Data makes its way into Bearden when an Importer creates an [`Import` record][import_model] on the [new import page][new_import].
 The Importer chooses a CSV file from their hard drive, picks a `Source` and enters a brief description of the import.